vaginessa/dns-wiki/BusyBox.md

 How do I configure BusyBox?
 ---------------------------

+**This is not necessary, but important for developers and advanced users which want to compile there own BusyBox from the source**

 The most important BusyBox configurations are:

 make <code>defconfig</code> - Create the maximum "sane" configuration, **AFWall+ use this as default**.
 This enables almost all features, minus things like debugging options and features that require changes to the rest of the system to work (such as selinux or devfs device names).
 Use this if you want to start from a full-featured Busybox and remove features until it's small enough.